karreiro/picture_from/README.md

 PicutreFrom has many engines for finding the appropriate image for any user in your application:

   - Gravatar
-    - by e-mail ✔
+    - by e-mail
-    - by GitHub username
   - Facebook
-    - by username ✔
+    - by username
-    - by e-mail ✔
+    - by e-mail
-    - by user information ✔
+    - by user information
   - Twitter
-    - by username ✔
-    - by user information
-  - Linkedin
-    - by username
-  - Ello
     - by username

 Contributing